Bank Street break-ins worry local grocer | CBC News

 "Like, really follow up [with them] because we've had situations where we called the police and they had to take people away … but two days after, they're back."

-Herb & Spice isn't alone, Amsellem said, noting that after speaking to other businesses on Bank Street he'd learned of five other recent break-ins.
+Herb & Spice isn't alone, Amsellem said, noting that after speaking to other businesses on Bank Street he'd heard of five other recent break-ins.

 That lines up with what Somerset Coun.
 Ariel Troster has been hearing around Bank and Elgin streets.